Lesson video

 You're then going to put a plug of cotton wool in the bottom of this bottle.

-Then, you need to test your filter.
+Then you need to test your filter.

-First take the lid off your bottle, then hold it over a cup or a bowl.
+First, take the lid off your bottle, then hold it over a cup or a bowl.

-Finally, pour some dirty water into the open end of the bottle, and watch it run through into the cup or bowl.
+Finally, pour some dirty water into the open end of the bottle and watch it run through into the cup or bowl.

-We can't be sure if it's really safe to drink.
+Now, here's a warning, don't attempt to drink the filtered water even if it looks clean, we can't be sure if it's really safe to drink.

 You can see an image there of somebody doing this experiment.

-So, follow these two different steps.
+So follow these two different steps, best of luck.

-Reset the video when you've done that.
+Restart the video when You've done that.

-How did you get on?
 Your filtered water may have ended up looking a little bit like this.

 Were you able to remove some of the larger particles from the water?
-What colour did it turn out underneath?
-Here is step two.

 Hmm, still dunno if I'd like to drink this.